 As a Member of the New South Wales Parliament I have elected to use my Commonwealth Parliamentary Association research entitlement on our relationship with Papua New Guinea.
 I have travelled to Port Moresby, Goroka, Lae and Madang as part of my research and have held numerous meetings with Ministers, Members, Departmental Secretaries, Provincial and Local Level Government representatives and numerous clan leaders and landowners.

-There is no doubt that we have made serious mistakes in our relationship with Papua New Guinea since independence in 1975.
+There is no doubt that we have made serious mistakes in our relationship with Papua New Guinea since independence was granted in 1975.
 There is also no doubt they are a very difficult people to ‘help’ given the complexities of their ‘wan tok’ system and their adherence to ‘the Melanesian way’.